Blog > Cultural Differences

 Workplace Diversity Types

-Race and ethnicity - as ethnic and racial identities change, standardised forms with ethnic categories fall short.
-Opening the debate about race and ethnicity with employees and prospects helps to improve cultural diversity.
+Race and ethnicity- As there are changes to ethnic and racial identities, forms of crossed ethnic categories become irrelevant.
+Opening the debate about race and ethnicity with employees and prospects helps to widen the cultural diversity.